-A: I use several apps when I’m road tripping.
+A: I use several apps when I’m road-tripping.
 Google Maps is my go-to for navigation.
 Uber for when I need a ride.
 Snapseed for photo editing.
 Shutterfly for downloading my travel pics.
 GasBuddy is great for finding the best gas prices and iExit tells you what’s ahead when you’re on the road.
-And a new one I’ve recently started using, TripScout.
-TripScout is a trip planning app that features great travel articles and videos.
+Hikers can find local trails using the All Trails app.
+Stargazers will enjoy using SkyView or Star Walk.

 9. When should I plan for myself and when should I use a travel agent?

 A: The Internet has changed how we make our travel plans, however, there are times you may want or need the assistance of a travel agent.
 Today, they’re considered travel consultants and many have areas of specialization such as cruises or specific countries.
 I suggest consulting a travel consultant if you’re uncomfortable planning a trip yourself.
 Oftentimes, travel agents have contacts in the industry and are able to tap into resources the average traveler doesn’t have access to.
 You’ll also have a contact back home should you need assistance or run into issues while on your journey.

 A: With so many choices and styles finding the best piece of carry-on luggage is a highly personal decision.
 Some folks prefer soft-sided bags or duffle bags because they expand.
 Others prefer hardshell.
 My best advice is to do your research, know the airline size requirements, and consider what’s most important to you when you travel.
 Websites like eBags or Amazon offer a wide range of choices.